TheCyborgJester/TheCyborgJester.github.io/index.md

 * Wireless Access Exploitation
 * Enumeration & Exploitation

-I am looking forward to taking place in this competiton in April of 2025!

-_This will be updated as I take place with the results I get_
+At the end of the two days of solo competition, I received a place of 386/8200 - Since it was top 500 I got the challenge Coin!

 # Python Projects!